ducakar/TextureReplacer/README.md

 ### Generic Kerbal Textures ###
-Generic textures are assigned pseudo-randomly, based on the hash of a Kerbal's name.
-This ensures the same textures are always assigned to the given Kerbal.
+Generic textures are assigned pseudo-randomly, based on the hash of a Kerbal's name, which ensures the same textures are always assigned to a given Kerbal.

 Generic head textures should be of the form